VoidAlchemist/Asynchronous-logging/README.md

     data[t] = null;
     return result;
 ```
 As you can see, the concurrent version is a bit different, but thanks to the FAA atomic operation, things are quite clean.
 However, we completely skip the full buffer situation.
 While it is indeed much easier to handle that way, our data structure is in a way not usable at all.
 But eh, bit by bit, would you?
-Making a circular buffer wait-free is enough hard as it is right now.
+Making a circular buffer wait-free is though enough as it is right now.
 Though, I'm not that sure FAA is actually wait-free as it's usually just a CAS loop with n and n+1.

 Anyway, in this concurrent version, we still have one major problem beside the overflow situation.
-It is that producers write to the array data to add their object.
+Indeed, producers write to the array data to add their object.
 That alone is fine as we distribute a unique index to each producer (ignore overflow please).
 However, while consumers should ideally only be reading, they nonetheless try to write into the array the null pointer to signal they're done consuming an object.
 We absolutely need that mechanism, primordial for knowing whether the buffer has room, and the tail position.
 But then, that means we ought to make the entire array atomic, which will surely make our performances crumble, if it wasn't done before.
 For the sake of the algorithm correctness, I still wrote something like this algorithm in ```...```, nowhere actually.
 With these remarks in mind, note that ```AsyncTorus``` and ```AsyncDonut``` are not correct.
 Left them here, as they show different approaches to the problem but their algorithms are far from correct.

 As a result, our current concurrent version should be linearizable, but has a lot of flaws, which is bad as we want correctness over speed (but speed still matters).
 But hold on!
 While this ring buffer thing is good for simple objects, if we want to pass, say 2-3 primitives or string, are we going to create a wrapper object, like a record every time we add something to the queue and then destroy it??
 Doesn't it sound like a lot of unnecessary object creation?
 To me, re-creating wrappers and destroying them right after always calls for a pool.
 I mean, immutability is perfect for concurrency, but I want a correct **and** realistic java-ish algorithm.